-2.5.3 Responses
+299 2.5.3 Responses

-2.5.3.1 Binding and Security Requirements

-- 305 Identity Provider and Service Provider implementations MUST support the use of the HTTP-POST and - 306 HTTP-Artifact bindings [SAML2Bind] for the transmission of <saml2p:Response> messages. - 307 Support for other bindings, and for artifact types other than - 308 urn:oasis:names:tc:SAML:2.0:artifact-04, is OPTIONAL. - 309 Identity Provider and Service Provider implementations MUST support the generation and consumption of - unsolicited <sam12p:Response> messages (i.e., responses that are not the result of a - 311 <saml2p:AuthnRequest> message). - 312 Identity Provider implementations MUST support the issuance of <saml2p:Response> messages (with - appropriate status codes) in the event of an error condition, provided that the user agent remains available - and an acceptable location to which to deliver the response is available.
-The criteria for "acceptability" of a - response location are not formally specified, but are subject to Identity Provider policy and reflect its - responsibility to protect users from being sent to untrusted or possibly malicious parties.
-Note that this is a - stronger requirement than the comparable language in [SAML2Prof]. - 318 Identity Provider and Service Provider implementations MUST support the signing of - 319 <sam12: Assertion> elements in responses; support for signing of the <sam12p: Response> element - 320 is OPTIONAL. - 321 Identity Provider and Service Provider implementations MUST support the use of XML Encryption via the - <sam12:EncryptedAssertion> element when using the HTTP-POST binding; support for the - 323 <saml2:EncryptedID> and <saml2:EncryptedAttribute> elements is OPTIONAL.
+Identity Provider and Service Provider implementations MUST support the use of the HTTP-POST and HTTP-Artifact bindings [SAML2Bind] for the transmission of <saml2p:Response> messages.

+303 Support for other bindings, and for artifact types other than appropriate status codes) in the event of an error condition, provided that the user agent remains available and an acceptable location to which to deliver the response is available.
+The criteria for "acceptability" of a response location are not formally specified, but are subject to Identity Provider policy and reflect its response location are not formally specified, but are subject to identity Fronder policy and reflect its responsibility to protect users from being sent to untrusted or possibly malicious parties.
+Note that this is a

+304 urn:oasis:names:tc:SAML:2.0:artifact-04, is OPTIONAL.

+- Identity Provider and Service Provider implementations MUST support the generation and consumption of - 306 unsolicited <sam12p:Response> messages (i.e., responses that are not the result of a - 307 <saml2p:AuthnRequest> message). - 308 Identity Provider implementations MUST support the issuance of <saml2p:Response> messages (with

+- stronger requirement than the comparable language in [SAML2Prof]. - 314 Identity Provider and Service Provider implementations MUST support the signing of - 315 <saml2:Assertion> elements in responses; support for signing of the <saml2p:Response> element 316 is OPTIONAL. - 317 Identity Provider and Service Provider implementations MUST support the use of XML Encryption via the - 318 <saml2:EncryptedAssertion> element when using the HTTP-POST binding; support for the - 319 <saml2:EncryptedID> and <saml2:EncryptedAttribute> elements is OPTIONAL.

-324 2.5.3.2 Message Content
+320 2.5.3.2 Message Content

-- 325 The Web Browser SSO Profile allows responses to contain any number of assertions and statements. - 326 Identity Provider implementations MUST allow the number of <saml2:Assertion>, - 327 <saml2:AuthnStatement>, and <saml2:AttributeStatement> elements in the - 328 <saml2p:Response> message to be limited to one. - In turn, Service Provider implementations MAY limit support to a single instance of those elements when - 330 processing <saml2p:Response> messages. - 331 Identity Provider implementations MUST support the inclusion of a Consent attribute in - 332 <saml2p:Response> messages, and a SessionIndex attribute in <saml2: AuthnStatement> - 333 elements. - 334 Service Provider implementations that provide some form of session semantics MUST support the - 335 <saml2:AuthnStatement> element's SessionNotOnOrAfter attribute.
+- 321 The Web Browser SSO Profile allows responses to contain any number of assertions and statements. - 322 Identity Provider implementations MUST allow the number of <saml2:Assertion>, - 323 <saml2:AuthnStatement>, and <saml2:AttributeStatement> elements in the - 324 <saml2p:Response> message to be limited to one. - In turn, Service Provider implementations MAY limit support to a single instance of those elements when processing <saml2p:Response> messages. - 327 Identity Provider implementations MUST support the inclusion of a Consent attribute in - 328 <saml2p:Response> messages, and a SessionIndex attribute in <saml2:AuthnStatement> - 329 elements. - 330 Service Provider implementations that provide some form of session semantics MUST support the - 331 <saml2:AuthnStatement> element's SessionNotOnOrAfter attribute.

-2.5.4 Artifact Resolution
+332 2.5.4 Artifact Resolution

-- Pursuant to the requirement in section 2.5.3.1 for support of the HTTP-Artifact binding [SAML2Bind] for - the transmission of <sam12p:Response> messages, implementations MUST support the SAML V2.0 - 339 Artifact Resolution profile [SAML2Prof] as constrained by the following subsections.
+Pursuant to the requirement in section 2.5.3.1 for support of the HTTP-Artifact binding [SAML2Bind] for the transmission of <saml2p:Response> messages, implementations MUST support the SAML V2.0 Artifact Resolution profile [SAML2Prof] as constrained by the following subsections.

-2.5.4.1 Artifact Resolution Requests
+336 2.5.4.1 Artifact Resolution Requests

-- 341 Identity Provider and Service Provider implementations MUST support the use of the SAML SOAP (using - 342 HTTP as a transport) binding [SAML2Bind] for the transmission of <saml2p:ArtifactResolve> - 343 messages.
+Identity Provider and Service Provider implementations MUST support the use of the SAML SOAP (using HTTP as a transport) binding [SAML2Bind] for the transmission of <saml2p:ArtifactResolve> messages.

-- Implementations MUST support the use of SAML message signatures and TLS server authentication to - authenticate requests; support for TLS client authentication, or other forms of authentication in conjunction - with the SAML SOAP binding, is OPTIONAL.
+Implementations MUST support the use of SAML message signatures and TLS server authentication to authenticate requests; support for TLS client authentication, or other forms of authentication in conjunction with the SAML SOAP binding, is OPTIONAL.

-347 2.5.4.2 Artifact Resolution Responses
+343 2.5.4.2 Artifact Resolution Responses

-- 348 Identity Provider and Service Provider implementations MUST support the use of the SAML SOAP (using - 349 HTTP as a transport) binding [SAML2Bind] for the transmission of <saml2p:ArtifactResponse> - 350 messages.
+Identity Provider and Service Provider implementations MUST support the use of the SAML SOAP (using HTTP as a transport) binding [SAML2Bind] for the transmission of <saml2p:ArtifactResponse> messages.

-- Implementations MUST support the use of SAML message signatures and TLS server authentication to - authenticate responses; support for TLS client authentication, or other forms of authentication in - conjunction with the SAML SOAP binding, is OPTIONAL.
+Implementations MUST support the use of SAML message signatures and TLS server authentication to authenticate responses; support for TLS client authentication, or other forms of authentication in apprincipation with the SAML SOAR hinding, in ORTIONAL conjunction with the SAML SOAP binding, is OPTIONAL.